Asivol93/Asivol93/README.md

 - Styled Components
 - Material UI

 I live in Solna, Stockholm together with my boyfriend and my two cats, Clint and Whoopi (yes they are named after the actress/actor).
-When not working as a consultant or developing personal project I prefer to game with friends, working out or watching new series.
+When not working as a consultant or developing personal projects I prefer to game with friends, working out or watching new series.

 ⚡ Currently ⚡
 - Playing: League of Legends (never stopped to be honest 😄)